 - risk assessment and risk rating of obligations, in particular, as part of the annual planning process

 - development of actions integrated into operational requirements, processes and procedures to address or mitigate compliance risks in a proportional way reflecting the level of compliance risk exposure

-- a commitment to compliance as an organisational value in line with the QUT Staff Code of Conduct (B/8.1)
+- commitment to compliance as an organisational value in line with the QUT Staff Code of Conduct (B/8.1)

 - promoting awareness of obligations and training of staff on compliance with specific obligations

-- the assessment of how well QUT meets its obligations, and where and how it could improve, including identification of any non-compliance and remedial action taken
+- assessment of how well QUT meets its obligations, and where and how it could improve, including identification of any non-compliance and remedial action taken

 - fostering continuous improvement in compliance risk management across QUT to ensure compliance obligations are met